 Recommendations:

-1. Create CO State task force, including state/county offices of primary responsibility for elections, subject matter experts, liaison to key USG, sister-state, centers of excellence, etc. to recommend technology, procedural, and statutory changes to restore CO citizen confidence in the integrity of CO’s elections, including:
+1. Create CO State task force, including state/county offices of primary responsibility for elections, subject matter experts, liaison to key federal, and state, centers of excellence. to recommend technology, procedural, and statutory changes to restore CO citizen confidence in the integrity of CO’s elections, including:

 1) Ensuring that each eligible citizen, and no ineligible individual, has the opportunity to cast their vote, once and only once per election.